-I understand health as the balance between all the aspects of our lives, physical conditions, and emotional wellbeing.
-Learning about how the body works, the nutrition it needs, and developing awareness for better self-understanding, are all important for a healthy and fulfilling life.
-I adapt my approach to each person’s needs.
-I focus on sharing nutrition knowledge, recipes and food preparation ideas, as well as give guidance to help question assumptions and factors that are limiting you from being both healthier and happier.
+I understand health as the balance between all the areas of life, physical conditions, and emotional wellbeing.
+Making nutrition simple, learning about how the body works and what it needs, listening to its messages, and develop self-awareness for lifestyle transformations, are all important for real long-term health.
+Each person is unique, and therefore, I adapt my approach to their goals, needs, circumstances, and preferences.
+I focus on sharing nutrition & health knowledge, mindset & self-awareness, and simplifying the practical application.
+And also, an important part of coaching is to give guidance to help question assumptions or factors that are limiting from being healthier and happier.

 What is your favorite kind of workout?